This is a list of tips that should help you be more productive when working on Fuchsia.

 git fuchsia-review [<commit ref>], which opens the current

 You are encouraged to add your own questions (and answers) here!

 Q: Is there a standard Git workflow for Fuchsia?

 There are a wide variety of workflows used by the Fuchsia team.
 A daily workflow to get you started is as follows:

-$ jiri update -gc # Start a new feature "myfeature" from the current stable commit $ git checkout -b myfeature JIRI_HEAD # Do work, making changes, etc. $ git commit # Upload your work to Gerrit for review $ jiri upload # OR $ git push origin HEAD:refs/for/master
+$ jiri update -gc # Start a new feature on a `myfeature` branch from the current stable commit $ git checkout -b myfeature JIRI_HEAD # Do work, making changes, etc. $ git commit # Upload your work to Gerrit for review $ jiri upload # OR $ git push origin HEAD:refs/for/master

 Congratulations, you made your first Gerrit change!

-# Start a new independent line of work while waiting for review: $ git checkout -b otherfeature JIRI_HEAD # OR # Start a derivative line of work while waiting for review: $ git checkout -b otherfeature
+# Start a new independent line of work on the `otherfeature` branch # while waiting for review of `myfeature`: $ git checkout -b otherfeature JIRI_HEAD # OR # Start a derivative line of work while waiting for review: $ git checkout -b otherfeature

 # Commit any present dirty work, then, switch to "myfeature": $ git checkout myfeature # Make any relevant edits to the code, then: $ git commit --amend # Now upload the new patchset to Gerrit: $ jiri upload # OR $ git push origin HEAD:refs/for/master